 Why FDA Marketing Compliance Matters

 The FDA regulates how medical device companies promote their products.
-This isn't advisory — it's enforceable law.
+This isn't advisory, it's enforceable law, which is exactly why FDA-compliant medical device marketing has to be built in from the first campaign, not bolted on after a warning letter.
 The consequences of non-compliance range from inconvenient to devastating:

 Beyond direct FDA enforcement, compliance failures damage credibility with the surgeons and hospital systems you're trying to sell to.
 A warning letter tells sophisticated healthcare buyers that you're either careless or dishonest with your product claims.
 Neither is a good look.